samuell/gccontent-benchmark/README.md

 # Comparing string processing performance of programming languages

 ... using a simple bioinformatics task: Computing the GC fraction of DNA.
+It is based on the [GC content problem at Rosalind](http://rosalind.info/problems/gc/).

 ## Usage